 Developments Influencing Networking Concepts

-• IPv6 adoption growth (2025)
+• IPv6 adoption growth to address IP limitations

 • Increased focus on zero trust network architecture

-• AI-assisted network monitoring
+• Use of AI-assisted network monitoring

 Laws or Policies: How Regulations Affect Networking